solenya-group/solenya/README.md

 To make writing forms easier, pickle provides some widget functions for common inputs.
 You can easily build your own ones by examining the widgets source code.

 * `slider` : returns an input for selecting a numeric range
-* `inputText` : returns an input for strings or numbers, depending on field type bound to
+* `inputText` : returns an input for strings or numbers, depending on field type bound to.
+  * Initialise numeric fields with `NaN`, **not** undefined, so the input knows its dealing with numbers.
+  * Use the `@Num` decorator on the field if you intend to deserialize the object containing that field.
+This will make sure that on `attached`, those field values with `undefined` or `null` values will be turned backed to `NaN`.
 * `inputValue` : returns an input for strings, with to/from conversion hooks
 * `selector` : returns a select containing a list of options
 * `radioGroup` : returns a list of radio inputs